reidrac/swift-nbd-server/README.rst

 Control tool
 ------------

-**siwftnbd-ctl** can be used to list information about containers in a secrets file, unlock a locked container and download an image of the disk stored in the container.
+**siwftnbd-ctl** is used to perform different maintenance operations on the containers.
+It communicates directly with the object storage.

 To list the containers::